macemoth/macemoth/README.md

 ## Hola 🤠

-- 🌌 Currently building [Algolas](https://algolas.com), a firm bringing AI to organizations, providing consulting, implementation and the Qestor platform
+- 🌌 Currently working on artificial knowledge projects with [Algolas](https://algolas.com)
-- 🔬 Interested in topics in and between Computer Science, Mathematics, Physics, Chemistry and Biology and Complex Systems
+- 🔬 Interested in computer science, complex systems and chaos
-- 🏍️ I like riding motorbikes